nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 specifically for staff called `delstaff`.
 This `Staff` is then deleted.

 `delstaff Index pn/PROJECT_NAME ` : Get the Staff name of the Staff on the displayed Staff list identified by the INDEX.
-It then deletes the Staff from the Project identified by the PROJECT_NAME if the Staff exist.
+It then deletes the Staff from the Project identified by the PROJECT_NAME if the Staff exists.

 To align with the current implementation of deleting from only the displayed Project and Staff list, we will only allow Staff that are displayed to be deleted.
 Since we do not save which Project is currently on